-With more than 350 academics and researchers, and almost 220 professional and technical staff, the UNSW Australia Business School is home to some of Australia’s leading minds in business and industry.
+With nearly 450 academics, researchers, and professional and technical staff, the UNSW Australia Business School is home to some of Australia’s leading minds in business and industry.

 Professor Styles’ extensive marketing and consulting experience has taken him around the world and he is a renowned expert in international alliances and entrepreneurship.

 A distinguished scholar in organisational behaviour, Professor Sargent has published widely in top tier journals and secured competitive government and industry grants in Australia and overseas.
 In 2010 she was awarded the Pearson Australia and New Zealand Academy of Management educator of the year.

 Nigel brings a wealth of experience from senior operations and strategy roles and is a Fellow of the Australian Institute of Company Directors (FAICD).